alldaygzchen/django/3_DataAndModels/cheatSheet.md

                         })
         5. Write html in template (models.py can be used) e.g. <li><a href="{{ book.get_absolute_url }}">{{ book.title }}</a> (Rating: {{ book.rating }})</li>

+[Thoughts]
+        1. Web is all about listing all url and check in the url for more details or some crud